epykure/epyk-ui/doc/index.rst

 Presentation
 ================================
-The target of epyk is to ensure the implementation of a coherent system using a minimum of layers.
+The target of Epyk is to ensure the implementation of a coherent system using a minimum of layers.
-With epyk the user stays in the Python layer to drive and optimize the data transformation.
+With Epyk the user stays in the Python layer to drive and optimize the data transformation.
 This Framework also encourages the implementation of Micro services and cloud based architecture.

 Compatibility